Trainings

 This event is intended for all members of the tuberculosis community including healthcare professionals, researchers and advocates.

-This training was intended for clinical healthcare providers (MD, DO, PA, NP, RN, MA).
-Due to limited space, priority is given to clinical healthcare providers practicing within the region.
+This training is intended for Arizona-based healthcare clinicians (MDs, DOs, PAs, NPs, and RNs).
+Due to limited space, priority will be given to clinical healthcare providers practicing within the region.
+Please note: application will be available via AETC partner website.

 (Application is currently unavailable, thanks for your patience.)